cumeakunne/glassdoor_salary_pred_repo/README.md

   - Best Score = #11.10 at a 50% weight per component model | Predicted estimate is off by $11,100 on average.

 ### Data Model Deployment
-Built a Flask API virtual environment on my local client following the Ken Jee and the article above in the Resources Section.
+Built a Flask API virtual environment on my local client following the Ken Jee walkthrough and the article above in the Resources Section.
 The API takes in a list of parameters for a job listing, runs it through the model, and returns a salary estimate.